Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 The firm uses a mix of investment strategies including long-term purchases, short-term purchases, trading, options and more.
 The firm uses its discretion and information from the client to determine the best combination of strategies for their portfolio.

-JNBA Financial Advisors, Inc. has the second most assets under management (AUM) on this list with $885 million.
-The firm works primarily with individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.
+JNBA Financial Advisors has the second most assets under management (AUM) on this list.
+The firm works primarily with non-high-net-worth individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.

 JNBA offers fee-only investment management services, financial planning and consulting services to it clients.
-The firm doesn’t impose a minimum account size for these services.
+The firm doesn’t have a stated minimum account size for these services, though it does require a $5,000 minimum annual fee.

 JNBA Financial Advisors Background

-JNBA became a registered investment advisor in 1984, led by Judith Brown.
+JNBA Financial Advisors became a registered investment advisor in 1979, led by Judith Brown.
 Today, Judith’s son Richard serves as both owner and CEO of the firm.
-Among the firm’s 18 advisors, there are five certified financial planners (CFPs), one chartered financial analyst (CFA) and one chartered financial consultant (ChFC).

 JNBA Financial Advisors Investment Philosophy